Cedar Grove

 Cedar Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 11.1%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 8.3%, followed by graduate diplomas (1.9%) and postgraduate qualifications (0.9%).
-Vocational credentials are held by 47.2% of residents aged 15 and above, with advanced diplomas at 10.7% and certificates at 36.5%.
-Educational participation is high, with 27.9% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 47.2% of residents aged 15+ holding them, including advanced diplomas (10.7%) and certificates (36.5%).
+Educational participation is high, with 27.9% of residents currently enrolled in formal education, including 10.6% in primary, 8.5% in secondary, and 2.7% in tertiary education.

 Frequently Asked Questions - Education